robercg33/news_collector_gdelt/data_cleaner/README.md

   - Execution command is: python executor.py <number_of_files_to_process> <execution_mode>
     - <number_of_files_to_process>: The 'batch size', indicates how many CSVs will be processed at each iteration.
 CSVs processed in the same batch will be stored in the same '.parquet' file.
     - <execution_mode>: `continuous` or `batch`.
+    - <max_date_to_process>: Indicates which is the maximum date of the bucket to clean the records.
+The format should be "YYYY-mm-dd HH:MM:SS".
+If set to 'max', then it will clean the whole bucket.

 ### continuous <execution_mode>